Saturday, 8 July 2006

-When our neighbours came past to wash their evening dishes, I remarked, perhaps combatively, that our wine was almost as good as Australian wine.
-They laughed and stopped for a chat, and soon we all moved over to their caravan for coffee and cake.
+When our neighbours came past to wash their evening dishes, I remarked, perhaps combatively, that the wine was almost as good as Australian wine.
+They laughed and stopped for a chat, and soon we moved over to their caravan for coffee and cake.

 We stayed up talking with these sociable people until 11:15.
 He was a manager at the nuclear power station and all the caravans belonged to other employees, who went home every weekend.